israelyago/Splendor/README.md

 This project implements the game mechanics of the game boardgame [Splendor](https://en.wikipedia.org/wiki/Splendor_(game)).

+- It is not possible to play the game in this current state

 :warning: This project is intended for learning pourpouses only.

 ## License

 Licensed under either of

-* Apache License, Version 2.0
+- Apache License, Version 2.0
    ([LICENSE-APACHE](LICENSE-APACHE) or <http://www.apache.org/licenses/LICENSE-2.0>)
-* MIT license
+- MIT license
    ([LICENSE-MIT](LICENSE-MIT) or <http://opensource.org/licenses/MIT>)

 at your option.